IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_key_info.rst

     If true and multiple entries are found, the most recently created resource key is used.
 If false, an error is returned

-  resource_instance_id (False, str, None)
+  name (True, str, None)
-    The id of the resource instance
+    The name of the resource key

   iaas_classic_username (False, any, None)